habitry/habitry_source/Templates/01-read-first.md

 ### Emails

+The emails below will help your clients understand what to expect.

 #### Email #1: Welcome ###
 A “Welcome” email, sent when they sign-up, to get them excited about officially being in the group.
 In this email you’ll also provide them an opportunity to shape the group right off the bat by showing them how to invite a friend.